 That’s a lot of designers who didn’t go to university!
 Nonetheless, there’s no point in denying that many recruiters do still value candidates who’ve obtained a graphic design degree.

 The degree offers the foundational skills you’re likely to need to stand out in a competitive market, and you get the opportunity to build up a portfolio much earlier – something which will come in handy when trying to impress recruiters.

-But with the growth of online and flexible, informal learning opportunities as mentioned, there’s no reason you can’t be proactive in your own time and work on your own portfolio.
+But with the growth of online and flexible, informal learning opportunities as mentioned, there’s no reason you can’t be proactive in your own time and work on your portfolio.

 University isn’t going to be a good fit for everyone.
-There are countless reasons why you may not choose university, and a degree doesn’t automatically mean you’ll be any better at the job than someone without the same qualification.
+There are countless reasons why you may not choose a university, and a degree doesn’t automatically mean you’ll be any better at the job than someone without the same qualification.
 So, don’t let a lack of university background put you off that job you’re looking for.